acrucetta/acrucetta.github.io/_posts/2024-06-15-offshore-teams.md

 category: 'article'
 ---

-Startups offshore their tech teams to save money, ship fast a product, or save time recruiting.
+Startups offshore their tech teams to save money, rush a product, or save time recruiting.
 They can be great if you know how to use them.
-If you don't, you can maintain code you barely understand how it works.
-And paying massive fees for a contractor you can't get rid of.
+If you don't, you can end up maintaining code you barely understand and paying massive fees for a contractor you can't get rid of.

 I had an experience like this when I joined my startup as one of the first two technical hires.
 At that time, the company was a year old and got VC funding to launch a product to help people save money on prescription drugs.